 The first method is the CMYK system, which stands for cyan, magenta, yellow and black, which are the primary ink colors used in print.
 Each letter is represented by a percentage which specifies how much of that particular ink should be added to create the specific color you want.

 In the screenshot below you’ll see the CMYK parameters for the yellow we’ve been working with, along with the web definitions we’ve already talked about.

-Make sure that you have the CMYK values for each of the colors in your palette, as those are the definitions you’ll need to use in your print files and/or give to your printer.
+Make sure that you have the CMYK values for every color in your palette, as you’ll need to use those in your print files or give to your printer.